Presented at 12:30pm in Virtual A on Friday, November 13, 2020.#32297

 Accessible Course Design, Institutional/Campus Change, Teaching about Accessibility in Curriculum, Uncategorized

 Dr. Gottfried Zimmermann is professor of mobile user interaction at the Stuttgart Media University, Germany.
-His teaching and research focuses on human-computer interaction, in particular on usability and accessibility aspects.
-He leads the Responsive Media Experience Research Group where he heads national and international research projects working on personalized and adaptive user interfaces.
-He is an ACM Senior Member, and author of numerous publications and internatonal standards.
+He is passionate for digital accessibility in research, teaching and standardization.
+Leading the Competence Center on Digital Accessibility at Stuttgart Media University, he is involved in various research projects on personalized user interfaces and "inclusive responsiveness".
+He is an ACM Senior Member, and author of numerous publications and international standards.